Catholic families were today one step closer to their dream of getting a new faith school, after the council announced it had found a potential site.

 Negotiations with the Catholic Church are soon to begin and it is hoped pupils will be able to start at the new secondary school, which will be in the existing Edwardian building, by 2013.

-The authority has faced fierce criticism from the Richmond Inclusive Schools Campaign, which claimed its plans for a new faith school were about “exclusivity and privilege” and contradicted its own policies on diversity.
+The authority has faced fierce criticism from the Richmond Inclusive Schools Campaign, which claimed its plans for a new faith school were about “exclusivity and privilege” and contradicted its own

 Accord, which includes a coalition of Muslim, Hindu and Christian organisations, has also spoken out against the proposals.